mathspp/mathspp/pages/02.blog/00.tags/rationals/blog.md

 title: "Rationals blog articles"
 ---

-# “rationals” tag
+# “RATIONALS” tag

-## articles about the set of rational numbers
+## Articles about the set of rational numbers